 Automate your basic admin tasks and your customers will see a world of difference.
 Make sure your registrants are always kept in the loop by informing them of course changes in real-time, sending them relevant emails, and transforming your website into a helpful, accessible course resource.

-Size needn’t matter — you can double your operations with a scalable training management software.
-It can be hard to compete with other training organisations in your industry, especially if they have size on their side, but a TMS can help you level the playing field by streamlining your training delivery, and optimising the commercial aspects of your training provider business.
+Size needn’t matter — you can double your operations with a scalable training management tool.
+It can be hard to compete with other training organizations in your industry, especially if they have size on their side, but a TMS can help you level the playing field by streamlining your training delivery, and optimizing the commercial aspects of your training provider business.

 How is Training Management Software different from…?